 Spinal Cord Stimulation Therapy can help lessen chronic pain.
-The team at Tarpon Interventional Pain & Spine Care, with offices in West Plano, North Plano, and Addison, Texas, specialize in diagnosing and treating neuromusculoskeletal conditions and chronic pain problems.
+The team at Tarpon Interventional Pain & Spine Care, with offices in West Plano and North Plano, Texas, specialize in diagnosing and treating neuromusculoskeletal conditions and chronic pain problems.
 For the best chance at receiving treatment that genuinely improves your condition, schedule an appointment online or by phone today.

 In spinal cord stimulation (SCS), mild electric currents applied to the spinal cord through small medical devices change pain signals.
 These mild electrical stimulations to the nerves modify nerve activity to minimize the sensation of pain reaching the brain.
 The device involves placing a lead with electrical contacts in the epidural space in the spine using fluoroscopic (X-Ray) guidance near the region that supplies nerves to the painful area.
 The procedure is a minimally invasive surgical technique.
 There is a trial period where the patient will try a temporary external system.
 If pain is sufficiently reduced and function and independence is increased, patients generally return to receive an implanted system.

 Typically, patients considered for SCS have been dealing with chronic pain for a prolonged period of time.
 Pain takes both a physical and mental toll on a person.
 A complete diagnosis both medically and psychologically are vital to determine if a patient is a good candidate for the procedure.
 Along with this step, the process will likely include learning better pain coping skills, a reduced dependency on habit forming medications, and learning to restore physical function.